 We accept multidisciplinary submissions (e.g., psychology, education, business, health science, communication, social science, etc.) of research that falls into the broad conference topics.

-Submissions Now Open - Deadline December 6th 2024
+Submissions Now Open - Deadline Extended to the 10th of January 2025

 All submissions must be processed through the online system by the deadline.
 To aid in the preparation of your submissions, we have created a Word document that includes all the information required to ensure fast and accurate processing: Submission Template 2025.docx.
 Download the template and then copy and paste your answers into the submission form.